Debiasing Algorithm through Model Adaptation

 \section{Introduction}

 Large language models have a large capacity for learning linguistic and factual information from training data, but they are prone to capture unwanted biases.
-It has been shown that LLMs are, to a varying extent, gender biased \citep{stanczak_survey_2021, blodgett_language_2020, vanderwal2023undesirable, nadeem_stereoset_2021, nangia_crows-pairs_2020, limisiewicz-marecek-2022-dont}.
-This bias is manifested by relying on a spurious correlation between seemingly gender-neutral expressions or words and specific gender.
-For instance, language models tend to ascribe stereotypical gender to certain practitioners, such as ``male mechanics'' or ``female cleaners'' \citep{lu_gender_2019}.
+It has been shown that LLMs are gender biased \citep{stanczak_survey_2021, blodgett_language_2020, vanderwal2023undesirable, nadeem_stereoset_2021, nangia_crows-pairs_2020, limisiewicz-marecek-2022-dont}.
+This bias is manifested by relying on a spurious correlation between seemingly gender-neutral expressions and specific gender.
+For instance, language models tend to ascribe stereotypical gender to certain practitioners, e.g. by outputting high probabilities for phrases such as ``male mechanics'' or ``female cleaners'' \citep{lu_gender_2019}.
 In many tasks, the models also show uneven performance for the test examples involving different gender contexts.

 This work analyzes the \llama{} family of models \citep{touvron_llama_2023}.
 These openly available models obtain state-of-the-art performance on a variety of downstream tasks.
-We focus specifically on the gender bias present in these models, but our method is applicable to other types of bias.
+We focus specifically on the gender bias present in these models, but our method is applicable to other types of bias as well.
 We specifically ask: 1) Can we identify evidence of gender bias in \llama{}?
-Specifically, do they associate professional names with their stereotypical gender?
+Specifically, do they associate professional names with the stereotypical gender?
 2) Can we identify which components of the model store the gender-biased representation?
-3) Can we edit the model's weights to decrease the bias while preserving its performance on other tasks?
+3) Can we edit the model's weights to decrease the bias while preserving its performance on end-tasks?